liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/10-managing-the-target-platform/03-targeting-a-platform-outside-of-workspace.markdown

     These dependencies are described below:

     `com.liferay.ce.portal.bom`: provides all the artifacts included in
-    @product@.
+    @sharepoint@.

     `com.liferay.ce.portal.compile.only`: provides artifacts that are not
-    included in @product@, but are necessary to reference during the build (e.g., `org.osgi.core`).
+    included in @sharepoint@, but are necessary to reference during the build (e.g., `org.osgi.core`).

     `release.portal.bom.third.party`: provides all third party artifacts that